 - If a state has few legislators, then each legislator has more votes; if a state has many legislators, then each legislator has fewer votes.

-- JFYI: The President of India moves around in a custom built heavily armoured Mercedes Benz S600 Pullman Guard (which costs around Rs.
+- JFYI: The President of India moves around in a custom built heavily armored Mercedes Benz S600 Pullman Guard (which costs around Rs.
 12 Crore).

 - Nominated members cannot vote in the Presidential election.
 But they can participate in President’s impeachment.